amartyachowdhury/movie-stack/README.md

 ---

+## 🎯 **About the Developer**

-*Built with ❤️ by a passionate full-stack developer using React, Node.js, and modern web technologies*
+Built with ❤️ by a passionate full-stack developer using React, Node.js, and modern web technologies